Bible podcasts, videos, blogs, printables, and more to help you know, trust, and apply the Bible.

 But the site paid BIG affiliate bonuses.
 I would not have made the purchase if I realized what was going on initially.
 The research I later did revealed that the glowing endorsements were made by “affiliates” of this software and many people complained about these sites when they also realized that the gushing comments could not be trusted because they were made by people interested more in making money than in giving honest evaluations.

 That opened my eyes and since then I see site after site, recommendation after recommendation based, it seems, primarily on affiliate income potential.
+With the explosion of A.I. and the programs using it, this system will continue to grow.

 I’ve learned to be especially careful when people mention something on their site that is only marginally related to the topic of their site.
 If a product, template, or service doesn’t seem related at all to the core ministry of what the person recommending it is doing, it is probably an affiliate link.
 You also need to be careful if there are numerous, complex products listed.
-Again, it is physically impossible to do in-depth use and testing of a software if you are listing the top five whatevers this week.
+Again, it is physically impossible to do in-depth use and testing of software if you are listing the top five whatevers this week.

 Big money, integrity, and price inflation